-This course offers a community engaged learning opportunity to provide legal advocacy for asylum seekers and other forced migrants.
+This course offers an experiential learning opportunity to provide legal advocacy for asylum seekers and other forced migrants.
 The one-week immersion experience will focus on direct consultations with immigrants.
-Instruction preceding travel will emphasize international refugee law, U.S. asylum law and policy, the root causes of displacement, and best practices for trauma-informed lawyering.
+Instruction preceding travel will emphasize international refugee law, U.S. asylum law and policy, the root causes of displacement, and best practices for traumainformed lawyering.